What Is Transcoding and Why Is It Critical for Streaming? (Update)

 Although transcoding is an umbrella term that covers several digital media tasks, it is most often used for the following:

-• Transrating – This refers specifically to changing a file’s bitrate – the speed with which the data can travel across a network.
+- Transrating – This refers specifically to changing a file’s bitrate – the speed with which the data can travel across a network.
 For example, you can take a 4K video input stream at 13Mbps and convert it into one or more lower video bitrate streams (a.k.a. renditions), such as HD at 6Mbps, 3Mbps, 1Mbps, 600 kbps, etc.

-• Transizing – This refers specifically to resizing the video frame, say, from a resolution of 3840×2160 (4K UHD) down to 1920×1080 (1080p) or 1280×720 (720p).
+- Transizing – This refers specifically to resizing the video frame, say, from a resolution of 3840×2160 (4K UHD) down to 1920×1080 (1080p) or 1280×720 (720p).

 What Is a Transcoder?

 It’s one thing to understand what transcoding is and quite another to understand how to make it work.
-Transcoding is accomplished using a transcoder – which will likely take the form of a streaming server or cloud-based streaming platform.
+Transcoding is accomplished using a transcoder – which will likely take the form of a streaming server software or cloud-based streaming platform.
 This video conversion process is also computationally intensive, so transcoding usually requires powerful hardware resources, including faster CPUs or graphics acceleration capabilities.

 What Is Live Transcoding?

 You can transcode both live and pre-recorded videos.
 The process for doing so is more or less the same.
 However, live videos need to be transcoded in real time, a process often referred to as live transcoding.
 Live transcoding is as integral to a successful live stream as it is challenging.
 Live transcoding makes workflows involving adaptive bitrate streaming (ABR) or similar methods possible.
 However, it can also increase the stream’s latency.
 After all, it adds a significant stop in between publisher and viewer, causing live streaming delays.
-If you are looking to implement live transcoding, you’ll want to take extra care to choose a transcoder that can handle your quality, speed, and scaling needs.
+If you are looking to implement live transcoding, you’ll want to take extra care to choose a transcoder or that can handle your quality, speed, and scaling needs.

-What Transcoding Is Not
+What Transcoding is NOT

 While media transcoding covers many bases, it’s only one of several tools for manipulating data files.
 Let’s take a moment to clearly distinguish it from similar terms.